 Air mile credit cards are great because they can rack up airline miles for you as you make your purchases.
 Everyone knows that.
 What everyone tends to forget, however, is that many of these awesome cards also come with benefits and perks that go outside of the typical mile rewards system.

 Free airport transfers are one of those perks.
 As long as you book them in advance and don’t make the drivers wait for more than 15 minutes, some cards will provide you with a nice ride to the airport on a limousine contracted by the card companies.
-Below, we have organized the data and highlight key features of each cards that come with this benefit.
-With these cards you can start your trip in style and save money.
+Below, we have organized the data and highlight key features of each card that come with this benefit.
+With these cards, you can start your trip in style and save money.

 UOB PRVI Miles American Express Card

-UOB PRVI Miles card is actually one of our favorite air mile travel credit cards in Singapore.
+UOB PRVI Miles card is actually one of our favourite air mile travel credit cards in Singapore.
 It offers one of the highest mile award rates in the country without requiring the high fees charged by some of the other “luxury” travel cards in the market.
 It also wins out in terms of its free airport transfer service.

 For people who spend at least S$1,000 overseas in a quarter, they can get up to 2 airport transfers within that quarter for a total of 8 one-way rides to Changi per year.
-The service is conducted through a form of rebate of up to S$45 per ride.
+The service is conducted through a form of a rebate of up to S$45 per ride.
 We think this is a good deal for most people, as they would not be making more trips to the airport unless they have to make frequent business trips.

 Citi Prestige MasterCard Card

-Citi Prestige is the runner up in this realm of airport limousine service.
+Citi Prestige is the runner-up in this realm of airport limousine service.
 Just like UOB PRVI Miles card, Citi Prestige offers up to 8 one-way rides to the airport per year.
 One of the major differences, however, is that Citi Prestige will let you utilize this service up to 4 times in a given quarter.

 The caveat is that Citi Prestige requires a minimum overseas spend of S$1,500 for that quarter you will be travelling for you to qualify for this service, slightly more than UOB PRVI’s requirement of S$1,000.
 Still, you could be saving up to S$400 on airport transfers per year while riding in Mercedes.
 That seems like a great deal for us.
 Citi Prestige also comes with a plethora of other privileges that you can read about here.